How To Prepare for Civil Service Toll Collector Exam? – A Definitive Study Guide

 - An email away from every question that we offer on the following fields

 - English – preparing written materials, comprehending and interpreting written materials, grammar, spelling, vocabulary, proofreading

 - Math – calculation skills, mathematical reasoning, arithmetic with a calculator, understanding and interpreting table data

-- Thinking skills – the ability to apply written information, to follow directions, to apply logical reasoning, to apply problem sensitivity, to apply deductive reasoning, to apply inductive reasoning
+- Thinking skills – the ability to apply written information, follow directions, apply logical reasoning, apply problem sensitivity, apply deductive reasoning, apply inductive reasoning

 - Clerical – Maintain records, handle letters and numbers, sort/file, compare & check, and detect errors

 - Personal skills – tests of personality, judgment, and reasoning

 - Other skills – memory and observation, spatial orientation, figural reasoning, visualization